vivibui/bluemoon/README-Back-End.md

 ### Authentication Controller

-There is a single controller provided in the `com.techelevator.controller` package called `AuthenticationController.java`.
+There is a single controller provided in the `controller` package called `AuthenticationController.java`.

 This controller contains the `/login` and `/register` routes and works with the React starter as is.
 If you need to modify the user registration form, start here.

 The authentication controller uses the `JdbcUserDao` to read and write data from the users table.

-## Sample Application

-A sample application called `sample-application-tenmo' with a React front-end client and Java back-end server has been provided.
-It also includes a Java front-end cliend as well as a Vue framework front-end client.

-Use this for examples on how to accomplish features you want to include in your final capstone app.

-Example code that works is much more reliable than anything your can find in a Google search

-## Testing

 ### DAO integration tests

-`com.techelevator.dao.BaseDaoTests` has been provided for you to use as a base class for any DAO integration test.
+`dao.BaseDaoTests` has been provided for you to use as a base class for any DAO integration test.
 It initializes a Datasource for testing and manages rollback of database changes between tests.

-`com.techelevator.dao.JdbUserDaoTests` has been provided for you as an example for writing your own DAO integration tests.
+`dao.JdbUserDaoTests` has been provided for you as an example for writing your own DAO integration tests.

 Remember that when testing, you're using a copy of the real database.
 The schema for the test database is defined in the same schema script for the real database, `database/schema.sql`.
 The data for the test database is defined separately within `/src/test/resources/test-data.sql`.